 Non-Opioid Fentanyl Detox Treatment Is Available

-People struggling with opioid use disorder can benefit from medical detoxification treatments that do not involve the use of replacement opioids.
-Medical detox provider Waismann Method®, which is one of the originators of rapid opiate detoxification, offers fentanyl detox in a private accredited hospital.
+People struggling with opioid use disorder can benefit from medical detoxification treatments that do not involve replacing opioids.
+Medical detox provider Waismann Method®, one of the originators of rapid opiate detoxification, offers fentanyl detox in a private accredited hospital.
 Medical detoxification is tailored to each patient’s unique needs, and full treatment typically lasts seven to 10 days.

 This inpatient fentanyl detox is performed by Waismann Method®’s quadruple board-certified medical doctor in a private room at a JCAHO-accredited hospital.
 Because fentanyl is such a strong opioid, withdrawal without proper medical management can be intense and dangerous, potentially resulting in respiratory failure.
-When detoxing in a full-service hospital, however, patient risk is greatly reduced, and medication is available to better manage withdrawal symptoms, discomfort and cravings.
+However, when detoxing in a full-service hospital, patient risk is greatly reduced, and medication is available to manage withdrawal symptoms, discomfort, and cravings.

 Waismann Method® has one of the highest opioid detox success rates in the U.S. Its medical director has successfully treated thousands of patients suffering from opioid use disorder.

 This kind of superior medical support is key to helping people get free from an overpowering drug like fentanyl.
 Whether a patient has developed a dependence on a fentanyl-based prescription drug, abused a prescription painkiller, or uses an illicit form of fentanyl, medical detox can provide a means to get off the drug successfully.